Last Updated on 17 December, 2020 by Veronica

 - You can also hire a tour from Berlin and do so by bus with an English or German-speaking guide and with an audio guide in Spanish, French, Italian, etc.

-Where to sleep in the center of Berlin with the camper van?
+Where to Sleep in Berlin Center in a camper van?

 You read right!
-You can visit Berlin with your camper van or a small motorhome and park and sleep in the city center, legally.
+You can legally visit Berlin with your camper van or a small motorhome and park and sleep in the city center.

-Between Potsdamer Platz and the Holocaust Memorial is the Berlin mall car park.
-It’s not free, you have to pay €15 for the first 24 hours and €20 for the rest of the days you stay.
+Between Potsdamer Platz and the Holocaust Memorial is the Berlin Mall car park.
+Unfortunately, it’s not free; you have to pay €15 for the first 24 hours and €20 for the rest of the days you stay.

 The pros of this car park,